np-edu-sg/S10219526/Cryptography/go-demo/README.md

 If your platform is not included above, you need to build the binary.

+Simply run the executable, and you will be presented with a terminal interface.

+Else you may also choose to run them from your prefered terminal application.

+NOTE: On macOS, you may have to open the executables from the terminal.

 ### Build

 This is a typical Go program using Go modules with only 1 file - `main.go`